Artist: Alexandre Cabanel (French, Montpellier 1823–1889 Paris)

 Dimensions: 41 3/4 x 71 7/8 in.
 (106 x 182.6 cm)

-Cabanel's Birth of Venus (Musée d'Orsay, Paris) created a sensation at the Salon of 1863, which was known as the "Salon of the Venuses" because several paintings of the goddess were exhibited.
-This painting embodies the ideals of academic art in its careful modeling, polished surface finish, and mythological subject.
-Cabanel’s picture established his reputation, and it was purchased by Napoleon III for his personal collection.
-In 1875, the American banker John Wolfe commissioned the present canvas, one of numerous replicas Cabanel made after the original.
+The first version of Cabanel's Birth of Venus (Musée d'Orsay, Paris) created a sensation at the Salon of 1863, which was dubbed the "Salon of the Venuses" owing to the number of alluring nudes on view.
+Embodying the ideals of academic art, the careful modeling, silky brushwork, and mythological subject of Cabanel’s canvas proved a winning combination: the Salon picture was purchased by no less than Napoleon III for his personal collection.
+In 1875, John Wolfe commissioned the present, slightly smaller, replica from Cabanel.